Vitols999/QMS-WIKI/AxMaintainAutoPages.md

     * The _longer_image_description_ can be used for a more detailed image description.
 It is displayed as image caption.

-* As a Windows user you should edit normal Wiki pages (not automatically created ones!) and upload them to the Bitbucket repository even if you can't run the tools for maintaining the navigation bars of pages (the so-called _Navbar_ tools) or other tools for creating Wiki pages.
+* As a Windows user you should edit normal Wiki pages (not automatically created ones!) and upload them to the Github repository even if you can't run the tools for maintaining the navigation bars of pages (the so-called _Navbar_ tools) or other tools for creating Wiki pages.